For parents

 Anger at any age can be a sign of underlying anxiety, distress, frustration, embarrassment or sadness.
 Of course, it’s also normal for parents to clash with their teenagers as they become more independent and want to make their own choices.
-The books in the general Secondary school and Young adults section all have top tips on communication and choosing your battles, but the resources below have some specific advice on dealing with anger.

 - Why is my child angry?

-- How to defuse situations and avoid making them worse and how to look after yourself.
+- How to defuse situations and avoid making them worse, and how to look after yourself.
 There is a good video too

-- Parents guide on how to respond to anger.
+- Parents’ guide on how to respond to anger.
 Advice on dealing with aggression and violence.

 - Ditch the label “Ten tips on talking to your teenage son”

-- Anger and aggression why they happen and how to cope.
+- Anger and aggression, why they happen and how to cope.
 You can read through a more detailed workbook which takes you through a step-by-step approach to making a plan.

 - What to Do When Your Temper Flares: A Kid’s Guide to Overcoming Problems with Anger by D Huebner Workbook with lots of metaphors and useful strategies.
 Ages 6-12 years.